 I've seen things go wrong on Weddings, it happens and you can't control these things, I know that but that didn't stop me from worrying.
 And then I was worried about worrying on my Wedding day, thanks anxiety!

 I had my Bridal shower locked in for a high tea and spa day at the W hotel in Brisbane city, 10 guests, a small do with my closest girlies.
-It was the perfect day, we ate, drank, relaxed, the service was amazing and then we woke up 48 hours later to a rash... that's right, I rash.
+It was the perfect day, we ate, drank, relaxed, the service was amazing and then we woke up 48 hours later to a rash... that's right, a rash.
 I text my Bridesmaid, does this look like chicken pox?
 She had spots too.
 I text two of my other friends, they had spots too.
 Off to the Drs!
-Congratulations you have spa folliculitis, um ew!
+Congratulations you have hot tub folliculitis, um ew!
 So apparently when the PH level in the spa water isn't right and somehow the bug gets into the water and trapped under your togs, anyway.
 YUCK!
 And it was itchy, really itchy and spreading everywhere.
 Things a Bride doesn't want leading up to her Wedding!
 Thank heavens for antibiotics and GPs is all I can say, miracle workers.
 Oh and the Spa closed for testing and we are getting a re-do day to try again!

 Two weeks out from our Wedding I was away photographing on the Sunshine coast and left Tim a list of things do finish off.

 Tim locks in his bucks do for the Wednesday before the Wedding because he's struggling to coordinate his mates, they are going to Zero Latency for some virtual reality, jealous!
-We get a call, a tragedy has struck a close friends family, I won't say more than that but it was awful, just absolutely heartbreakingly horrible.
+Then we get a call, a tragedy has struck a close friends family, I won't say more than that but it was awful, just absolutely heartbreakingly horrible.
 Family first and best friends count as family, bucks cancelled, free hugs on offer.
 It was a rough time.

 We're trying to organise family to fill their cars with Wedding stuff.
 So much stuff.
 We had blankets incase it was cold, seating charts, arbour, the poofy wedding dress, vases, candles and more stuff.
 I had to go out to Kmart and buy those big plastic tubs to put everything in and print labels so I didn't get confused.
 Thank goodness my Dad has a big car to take half the supplies.